once and you should see the words "ROBOFORTH OK" displayed.

 AUTO DEMO and follow with USAVE to save to flash ROM.

-The interrupt vector table has two entries, both to the same interrupt code:
+The interrupt vector table has only two entries, both to the same interrupt code:

 Interrupt from external signal.

-PB 6 should be connected to TP1 on the CPU card.
-This will already be done unless you have upgraded to Roboforth V11.
+A PB input (usually PB 6) should be connected to TP1 on the CPU card.

 On an interrupt occurring further interrupts are disabled.
 The jump to intret re-enables interrupts.
 Using a jump to xintret (see Information block) instead of intret leaves interrupts disabled.